appium/appium-ios-tuntap/README.md

 # TunTap Bridge

-A native TUN/TAP interface module for Node.js that works on both macOS and Linux.
+A native TUN/TAP interface module for Node.js that works on both macOS and Linux, with enhanced error handling, signal management, and thread safety.

 ## Description

 This module provides a Node.js interface to TUN/TAP virtual network devices, allowing you to create and manage network tunnels from JavaScript/TypeScript.
 It's useful for VPNs, network tunneling, and other network-related applications.

+## Features

+- **Cross-platform**: Works on macOS (utun) and Linux (TUN/TAP)
+- **TypeScript support**: Full TypeScript definitions included
+- **Signal handling**: Graceful shutdown on SIGINT/SIGTERM
+- **Thread safety**: Safe to use from multiple Node.js worker threads
+- **Resource management**: Automatic cleanup of file descriptors and network interfaces
+- **Enhanced error handling**: Custom error types for better debugging
+- **Input validation**: Validates IPv6 addresses, MTU ranges, and buffer sizes
+- **Performance optimized**: Built with C++17 and compiler optimizations
+- **Network statistics**: Get interface statistics (RX/TX bytes, packets, errors)

 ## Installation